adorable-ring/bath/README.md

 Choose an audio file such as: wav, mp3, m4a, flac.
 Then execute the API endpoint.

 ## Testing
 Testing will require pytest and httpx to be install.
-If using pip, run: pip install pytest httpx
+If using pip, run:<br>
+pip install pytest httpx<br>
-To run the test, run:
+To run the test, run:<br>
 python -m pytest -v